thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Introduction.desc.md

 * It was designed to be testable, something that a majority of developers do not think as much about when constructing UIs.
 * It added reusable code for many features such as form validation and localization (translating for different countries).
 * It allowed the ability to add your own reusable code in the form of directives and components.

+### Exercise

+Write down some of the reasons Angular is a useful framework.
+After a minute, your instructor will cold call on the class ask what you wrote.

 ## Hello, Angular!